-- Attract and retain outstanding students. - Provide foundational support structures for students to create positive student experiences and engagement. - Recognize and celebrate student accomplishments - Maintain a system of quality assurance processes and mechanisms to ensure the programs offered by the University of Alberta are of the highest quality.
+- Attract and retain outstanding students. - Provide foundational support structures for students to create positive student experiences and engagement. - Recognize and celebrate student accomplishments. - Maintain a system of quality assurance processes and mechanisms to ensure the programs offered by the University of Alberta are of the highest quality.

-- ✓ Megan Engel, a master's student in biophysics, was awarded a prestigious Rhodes Scholarship. - ✓ Expanded the Pharmacy and Pharmaceutical Sciences undergraduate research program to encourage undergraduate students to consider graduate education.
-Funding has been obtained from CIHR, Alberta Innovates Health Solutions Boehringer Pharmaceuticals, and Canada's Research-Based Pharmaceutical Companies to support this initiative. - ✓ Reviewed transfer credit issues across U of A campuses with the intent to improve practices and procedures and reduce barriers to students.
-Resulting recommendations are currently being implemented. - ✓ The Teaching English as a Second Language program has been re-accredited by the National Association of Teachers of English as a Second Language. - ✓ The Counselling Psychology doctoral program has been re-accredited for a five-year period by the Canadian Psychological Association. - ✓ Pharmacy and Pharmaceutical Sciences undergraduate program received a full 6 year accreditation. - ✓ Public Health received accreditation from the Council on Education for Public Health, the first Canadian public health program to receive accreditation. - ✓ Nursing received national accreditation by the Canadian Association of Schools of Nursing. - ✓ Comprehensive review of Physical Education and Recreation undergraduate offerings to be completed in 2103.
-Resulting program changes will take effect in the 2014-15 academic year. - ✓ Agricultural, Life and Environmental Sciences has implemented undergraduate program review changes to ensure students have the specific competencies required to meet employer needs. - ✓ The Bachelor of Science General program was restructured to identify and articulate the core of each major and minor.
-The new program structure is to be implemented in Fall 2014. - ✓ The Master of Arts Program in Canadian Studies offered by Campus Saint-Jean underwent significant review during 2011-2012; changes are being implemented in 2012-13. - ✓ Resource Economics and Environmental Sociology was ranked 1st in Canada and 21st in world by the Economic Research Division of the Federal Reserve Bank. - ✓ Creation of Student Connect, a 'Student First' focused space, which provides exceptional
+- Megan Engel, a master's student in biophysics, was awarded a prestigious Rhodes Scholarship. - The Pharmacy and Pharmaceutical Sciences undergraduate research program was expanded to encourage undergraduate students to consider graduate education.
+Funding has been obtained from CIHR, Alberta Innovates - Health Solutions, Boehringer Pharmaceuticals, and Canada's Research-Based Pharmaceutical Companies to support this initiative. - Reviewed transfer credit issues across U of A campuses with the intent to improve practices and procedures and reduce barriers to students.
+Resulting recommendations are currently being implemented. - The Teaching English as a Second Language program has been re-accredited by the National Association of Teachers of English as a Second Language. - The Counselling Psychology doctoral program has been re-accredited for a five-year period by the Canadian Psychological Association. - The Pharmacy and Pharmaceutical Sciences undergraduate program received a full six-year accreditation. - The School of Public Health received accreditation from the U.S. Council on Education for Public Health, the first Canadian public health program to receive accreditation.

-- registrarial and service needs for student success. - ✓ Agricultural, Life and Environmental Sciences Student Services Office reorganized to provide a one-stop-shop to advise and assist students. - ✓ The Graduate Teaching and Learning Program, open to all graduate students and postdoctoral fellows, provides training in university instruction. - ✓ The Attributes and Competencies Subcommittee of the GFC Committee on the Learning Environment has completed a draft list of attributes and competencies that characterize a University of Alberta graduate. - ✓ Campus Saint-Jean has developed and is implementing a core set of skills, attributes and values.
-As well as reviewing language programs en Français, in English as a second language and en Anglais to ensure greater levels of proficiency upon graduation; and reconfiguring each section of Bachelor and Masters programs. - ✓ Augustana Faculty has completed a draft of Faculty-wide rubrics for the assessment of student learning in Core competencies (information literacy, critical thinking, speaking, writing). - ✓ Augustana Faculty has developed program-level learning goals and four-year maps to a degree for every major. - ✓ The Community Wellness Program continues to provide supports and counseling to individual students, monitor the current state of wellness at the University of Alberta, and develop and maintain a campus support system.
-Highlights include outreach to more than 5,000 students during orientation and providing 1 to 1 counseling to students in need.
+- Nursing received national accreditation by the Canadian Association of Schools of Nursing. - Comprehensive review of Physical Education and Recreation undergraduate offerings is to be completed in 2103.
+Resulting program changes will take effect in the 2014-15 academic year. - Agricultural, Life and Environmental Sciences has implemented undergraduate program review changes to ensure students have the specific competencies required to meet employer needs. - The Bachelor of Science General program was restructured to identify and articulate the core of each major and minor.
+The new program structure is to be implemented in Fall 2014. - The Master of Arts Program in Canadian Studies offered by Campus Saint-Jean underwent significant review during 2011-2012; changes are being implemented in 2012-13. - Resource Economics and Environmental Sociology was ranked first in Canada and 21st in world by the Economic Research Division of the Federal Reserve Bank. - The creation of Student Connect, a"Student First" focused space, provides exceptional registrarial and service needs for student success. - The Agricultural, Life and Environmental Sciences Student Services Office was reorganized to provide a one-stop shop to advise and assist students. - The Graduate Teaching and Learning Program, open to all graduate students and post-doctoral fellows, provides training in university instruction. - The Attributes and Competencies Subcommittee of the GFC Committee on the Learning Environment has completed a draft list of attributes and competencies that characterize a U of A graduate. - Campus Saint-Jean has developed and is implementing a core set of skills, attributes, and values.
+As well as reviewing language programs en français, in English as a second language, and en anglais to ensure greater levels of proficiency upon graduation; and reconfiguring each section of bachelor's and master's programs.

+- Augustana Campus has completed a draft of facultywide rubrics for the assessment of student learning in core competencies (information literacy, critical thinking, speaking, writing). - Augustana Campus has developed program-level learning goals and four-year maps to a degree for every major. - The Community Wellness Program continues to provide support and counselling to individual students, monitor the current state of wellness at the U of A, and develop and maintain a campus support system.
+Highlights include outreach to more than 5,000 students during orientation and providing one-to-one counselling for students in need.